MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter2_litReview.md

 ### What is OpenCV and what can it do?

-OpenCV is a library filled of programming functions that are aim at this idea of real-time computer vision, originally developed by Intel in June of the year 1999 and later to be supported by a robotics company Willow Garage and then Itseez, which was then acquired by Intel.
+OpenCV is a library filled of programming functions that are aimed at this idea of real-time computer vision, originally developed by Intel in June of the year 1999 and later to be supported by a robotics company Willow Garage and then Itseez, which was then acquired by Intel.

 With the ability to solve small computer problems like “ray tracing” which is a method to accurately depict shadows and reflections from the real world and replicate them into a digital world, the uses for OpenCV became endless.
-The goal which was set by Intel back in 1999 was to create a software that contained critical optimized code which was portable the user which they hoped which would be free to use as the project was “Open Source” which meant anyone who wanted to add to the project could.
+The goal which was set by Intel back in 1999 was to create a software that contained critical optimized code which was portable for the user which they hoped would be free to use as the project was “Open Source” which meant anyone who wanted to add to the project could.

 Within a few months of its launch, OpenCV gained more and more support within the programming community and programmers were adding to its usability adding more than 2500 optimized algorithms.
 With having more than 18 million downloads it has an incredible community backing it.
 With having such a big community behind it, OpenCV is perfect for novice C++ programmers looking to learn or C++ professionals the library has something to offer for all.